Advanced Secrets

 Key derivationPBKDF2 with 100,000 iterations, SHA-256

-Source keyThe admin password from config.yaml
+Source keyThe encryptionKey from config.yaml

 FormatEncrypted values are stored as enc:v1:<base64> — clearly distinguishable from plain text

-Compatibility with external environment variables
+Compatibility with external environment variables #

 Secrets don’t replace environment variables — they complement them.
 The expansion pipeline merges both sources: